 Peatlands are widely present in the northern latitudes and in permafrost regions.
 They contain large carbon stocks that are estimated between 473-621 GtC in boreal regions (Yu et al., 2010).
-Due to high soil moisture and low winter temperature, the soil carbon is slowly decomposed and the accumulation of peat represents up to 25% of the total carbon pool in soils (Jobbágy and Jackson, 2000).
+Due to high soil moisture and low soil temperatures, particularly in winter, soil carbon is slowly decomposed and the accumulation of peat represents up to 25% of the total carbon

+1CNRS and Univ.
+Grenoble Alpes, Institut de Géosciences de l'Environnement (IGE), 38000 Grenoble, France pool in soils (Jobbágy and Jackson, 2000).
 Meanwhile, ongoing and projected climate change is particularly severe at these latitudes and leads to thawing permafrost with increasing the active layer depth (Manabe and Stouffer, 1980; Cai, 2005; Collins et al., 2013).
-This large carbon reservoir may be partially mobilized.
+The large peatland carbon reservoir might thus be partially mobilized in the future.
 Peatlands are also one of the greatest natural sources of methane (Fung et al., 1991).
-Furthermore, the methane emission of peatlands depends significantly on the climate and especially on hydrological conditions at the surface.
-Considered as wetlands, these areas have a significant influence on the surrounding climate through meisture and heat flue avalances (Variance, 2002; Pitmen, 1001).
+The methane emission of peatlands depends significantly on the climate and especially on hydrological conditions at the surface.
+Considered as wetlands, these areas have a significant influence on the surrounding climate through moisture and heat flux exchanges (Krinner, 2003; Pitman, 1991).